nachummarkov17/Database-Mini-Project/README.md

 ## Running queries

-To run all provided queries, run the following command from the root:
+To run provided queries, run the following command from the root:
 `psql -U postgres -d library_employees_db -f ".\sql files\Queries.sql" > QueriesLog.log`
+Feel free to comment out any number of queries to only run what you'd like.

+To run provided parametrized queries, run the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\ParamsQueries.sql" > ParamsQueriesLog.log`
+Feel free to comment out any number of queries to only run what you'd like.

 In order to time a SQL query, copy the query of choice into time_query.sql following the instructions provided, and run the following command from the root:
 `psql -U postgres -d library_employees_db -f ".\sql files\time_query.sql" > TimedQueryLog.log
 `

+## Adding and testing constraints

+Constraints can be added to the Constraints.sql file, and then applied from the root with the following command:
+`psql -U postgres -d library_employees_db -f ".\sql files\Constraints.sql"`

+Constraints can be tested in the Test_Constraints.sql file, and ran with the following command from the root:
+`psql -U postgres -d library_employees_db -f ".\sql files\Test_Contraints.sql" > error_log.log 2>&1`